openSUSE/news-o-o/_posts/2010-05-01-opensuse-weekly-news-issue-121-is-out.markdown

 ####  [Stefan Seyfried: Rebuilding a single kernel module](http://seife.kernalert.de/blog/2010/04/28/rebuilding-a-single-kernel-module/)

 "Due to Bug 596844, I had to rebuild the i915 module with a patch.
-I have done things like that quite often over the last years, and every time I have to dig through the documentation, so Iâ€™ll put it up here in the hope that Iâ€™ll find it easier in the future and that it might be useful for somebody else ;)"
+I have done things like that quite often over the last years, and every time I have to dig through the documentation, so I’ll put it up here in the hope that I’ll find it easier in the future and that it might be useful for somebody else ;)"

 ###  For System Administrators